avmohan/scala-for-the-impatient/Notes.md

 it will be an error.
 We need to call as `sum(1 to 10 : _*)`

 In java, we can check some conditions and reassign to method parameters to handle a particular flag.
-Method parameters are not allowed in Scala, so the way to handle this in Scala would be to recurse.
+Method parameters are immutable in Scala, so one way to handle this in Scala would be to recurse.
 eg:
 Below java code:
 ```java